The ABCs of GMOs

 By Caleb Fox

 Randy Radau is talking about the work he does on his 1,500 acres of farmland in the heart of rural Alberta.
-He has spent his career feeding people, and through it all he has seen many shifts in the industry, all aimed at improving crop production.
-He says, one of the biggest leaps forward has been the creation of genetically modified organisms, which have made it possible to change plants at the molecular level.
+He has spent his career feeding people, and through it all he has seen many shifts in the industry, all aimed at improving crop production, he says.
+One of the biggest leaps forward has been the creation of genetically modified organisms, which has made it possible to change plants at the molecular level.

-Even though the creation of GMOs has offered significant benefits to farmers and the food industry, the science is something that has been clouded in controversy, which has created public uncertainty, and a large consumer pushback against them.
+Even though the creation of GMOs has offered significant benefits to farmers and the food industry, the science is something that has been clouded in controversy, which has created public uncertainty, and a large consumer pushback.

-“We could solve a lot of our world hunger problems with genetically modified crops,” says Radau.
-“Our population is growing exponentially, so we have to improve our farming methods exponentially along with it, and that’s what we’re trying to do.”
+“Our population is growing exponentially, so we have to improve our farming methods exponentially along with it.
+And that’s what we’re trying to do.”

 I: The Lab